How to use the Copilot

-Kite ships with a Copilot you can use to look up information while you code.
-In this article, you'll learn about what the Copilot provides and how to use all the features of the Copilot.
+Kite ships with a desktop application called the Copilot that allows you to look up information while you code.
+This article will teach you how to use all the features of the Copilot.

-The Copilot can also automatically search for information as you code, based on the current position of your cursor in the editor.
-To enable this, click on the “Click for docs to follow cursor” button to the right of the search bar.
+The Copilot can also automatically search for documentation as you code by looking up the object underneath your editor's cursor.
+To enable this feature, click on the “Click for docs to follow cursor” button to the right of the search bar.

-You can click on the same button to toggle the option off/on afterwards.
+You can click on the same button to toggle the feature off/on afterwards.

-Note: Autosearch only works when your code is completely indexed, which may take several minutes if you are running Kite for the first time.
+Note: Documentation at your cursor only works when your code is completely indexed, which may take several minutes if you are running Kite for the first time.
 Kite displays a status symbol within your editor while indexing.
-Refer to our editor integration guides to learn more about checking the status of Kite.
+Refer to our editor integration guides to learn more about checking Kite's indexing status.

 The Copilot shows several pieces of information about an expression.